Paperback-iOS/website/src/getting-started/installation/index.md

 == TestFlight

-::: warning Patron and Discord Booster Exclusive Access to beta and alpha builds of Paperback requires being a [Patreon supporter](https://patreon.com/FaizanDurrani) or a [Discord server booster](https://discord.paperback.moe).
+::: warning Patron and Discord Booster Exclusive Access to beta and alpha builds of Paperback requires being a [Patreon supporter](https://patreon.com/FaizanDurrani) or a [Discord Server Booster](https://discord.paperback.moe).
 While all Patreon supporters and Discord server boosters gain access to beta builds, alpha builds are exclusive to the Patreon supporter++ tier supporters.

 Additionally, supporters/boosters will gain access to the `#beta-chat` channel in the official Discord server.
-Patreon `supporter++` tier supporters get access to the `#alpha` channel as well.
+Patreon `Supporter++` tier supporters get access to the `#alpha-chat` channel as well.

 :::